 They say that love and marriage go together like a horse and carriage, but what about love and a mortgage?
 What should you consider if you’re buying your home as a couple for the first time?

-Angela proposed a seven-point checklist to guide you:
+Angela proposed a seven-point checklist to guide you in addition to this first time home buyer's guide:

 Aim for the same target